 This part of the Casino School takes a look at all of the different types of semiconductors commonly seen in gaming machines.
 We'll take a look at the operation of each component, along with testing procedures to determine if the part is good or bad.
 Students will have ample opportunities to practice their testing skills during the hands-on transistor lab.
 Replacement components will also be discussed.
 Never get stuck for a replacement part again!

 Component removal and replacement is a better term for this segment.
 Good soldering technique takes practice but there are some tricks that can really help speed things along and minimize the chance of damage to the PCB.
 During this short segment, each student will be provided with their own soldering iron, solder and desoldering supplies and a fun construction kit (educational electronics circuitry) so they can practice to their heart’s content without fear of damage.
+They will also build a component tester: a useful piece of test equipment.
 This equipment will be theirs to keep.

 Power supplies are at the heart of all electronic systems and power supply failure is common in all of them.
 Slot machines are certainly not immune.
 It is not uncommon for a slot machine to have a half dozen power supplies working together.
 This module covers all types of power supplies, including linear power supplies and the Switched-Mode Power Supply (SMPS) found everywhere in today's slot machines.